 The Duke Graduate School Financial Aid Office works with students to arrange for federal financial aid and student loans.
 Students apply for financial aid through the Graduate School.
 Financial aid, which is offered in the form of loans and federal work study, is available to citizens and eligible noncitizens (green card holders).

-The department awards a limited number of scholarships based on both financial need and merit.
-Students are considered automatically for scholarships based on their Graduate School application; no additional application is required.
+The department awards a limited number of scholarships based on financial need and merit.
+Students are automatically considered for scholarships based on their Graduate School application; no additional application is required.
 Additionally, many of our students work on research projects with department faculty.
 These research assistant positions do not provide tuition remission but offer hourly compensation.